adenh93/videonet-api/README.md

 # videonet-api

-This is a repository for the Videonet web application, which is originally a challenge application.
+This is a repository for the Videonet API application, which is originally a challenge application.

 The application is currently deployed via AWS Lambda and API Gateway at https://qm8cskstge.execute-api.ap-southeast-2.amazonaws.com/dev/.